 There has been a tendency for some commentators to bemoan this, claiming that it leads to a homogenisation of design and our surroundings, but I am not so certain things are as simple as that.
 For one thing cultures still vary in many ways and local markets are likely to be influenced by what has gone before.
 While we all face broadly the same challenges in managing technology, communications and economic conditions, the prevailing culture in different regions does not inevitably drive the same results in terms of design.

-The last time a figure like that was seen as the norm in the UK would appear to be in my battered old copy of Understanding Offices by Joanna Eley and Alexi Marmot, published in 1995 at a time when computers still had screens that were two feet deep, office furniture manufacturers still sold special tables for the phone everybody in the office shared, we used fax machines and letters to communicate and Oasis were still cool.
+The last time a figure like the above was seen as the norm in the UK would appear to be in my battered old copy of Understanding Offices by Joanna Eley and Alexi Marmot, published in 1995 at a time when computers still had screens that were two feet deep, office furniture manufacturers still sold special tables for the phone everybody in the office shared, we used fax machines and letters to communicate.
 The past is no longer a foreign country, it’s an alien world.

 So dig deeper and you find micro-cultures within the cultures, stacked like Russian dolls.
 The UK may make an arguable claim to boast the World’s most positive approach to flexible working overall, but some of its organisations remain to be convinced.
 The demands of a dealer room in the City of London are very different to those of a Council in Gateshead, a media company in Salford or a law firm in Birmingham.
 It’s an endlessly complex picture that demands a sophisticated response from designers.

-The upshot of this is that the UK is the perfect country in which innovative approaches to facilities management and interior design can flourish precisely because it has not only a mixture of the right mentality but also – crucially – a number of challenges and potentially adverse conditions that make innovation essential.
+The upshot of this is that, although it’s not alone in this regard, the UK is the perfect country in which innovative approaches to facilities management and office design can flourish precisely because it has not only a mixture of the right mentality but also – crucially – a number of challenges and potentially adverse conditions that make innovation essential.

 In addition, the varying pace of cultural change may mean that established products from one region are able to meet new and emerging demands in another.
 This is particularly the case where new legislation plays a role in shaping the workplace.